By: William C. Head, DUI Lawyer Atlanta

 If you SUBMIT, be sure to demand your own independent test of your blood – after you have submitted.
 You need to designate the hospital where you want to get that blood drawn, and ask for a vial of the blood that was drawn, so that you can get independent lab testing.

 Those who refuse the official, Intoxilyzer breath alcohol test are not entitled to an independent test.
 Plus, a search warrant for a forcible blood draw may be obtained by the officer, who can get a Judge to authorize it by electronic (telephonic) warrant.

-After the Birchfield Case, When May a Law Enforcement Officer Demand an Implied Consent Blood Test?
+When May a Police Officer Demand an Implied Consent Blood Test?

 If drugs are suspected by the officer, he or she may be able to justify obtaining a blood drugs test, but your DUI attorney may use a pre-trial motion to suppress the factual basis for the blood collection.
 In the recent Birchfield v.
 North Dakota case from June 2016, the U. S. Supreme Court limited when an invasive blood collection can be requested by a police officer making a DUI-DWI arrest, by use of implied consent.

 Plus, Mr. Head has a current constitutional challenge pending about the current Georgia implied consent law “language” in the pre-printed card.
 This appeal may cause your blood test results to be completely excluded.

 Don’t Refuse: Let Your DUI Lawyer Try to Suppress the Breathalyzer Test

 Because Mr. Head and the partners at his GA DUI law firm have had substantial success in beating the breathalyzer test in Court, we may be able to have the harmful breath test results excluded.
 Multiple requirements for additional independent testing exist, that the officer must follow.